PurelyApplied/geode-examples/clientSecurity/README.md

         $ ../gradlew stop

+Refer to the `gfshSecurity` example to see how securing a cluster impacts `gfsh` commands.

 ## Things to Get Right with Security

 - User authentication can be handled by any class that implements `SecurityManager`.